-Need for exercise: This feline needs to play alone with toys but also with you to be able to spend its energy on objects awakening its hunting instinct.
-It is important to be able to occupy him daily to prevent him from getting bored.
+Need for exercise: This feline needs to play alone with toys and with you to be able to spend energy on objects awakening its hunting instinct.
+It is essential to be able to occupy him daily to prevent him from getting bored.

 Runaway: This breed is well adapted for apartment life, but due to the lack of hair, this does not make him a good candidate for life outside.

-Grooming: A light weekly brushing is more than enough to keep his hair shiny.
-It is advisable to clean your ears weekly because of the presence of a lot of earwax in your ears.
+Grooming: A light weekly brushing is enough to keep his hair shiny.
+It is advisable to clean his ears weekly because of the presence of a lot of earwax in your ears.
 It is also possible that it needs to be washed because of cats of this breed sweat.
-It should be accustomed gradually and as soon as possible to accept water.
+Therefore, it should be gradually accustomed to accept water as soon as possible.

 Hair loss: The Cat Devon Rex hardly sheds.

 The Devon Rex cat is only available, happy, and lively when he knows he can trust his master.
 To gain his trust, you have to follow a few simple rules.
-He is confident by nature but he likes hidden and welcoming places, not out of shyness but because he likes the heat; he needs a lot of security and therefore, when we welcome him at home, we must not forget to have set up his little corner for him.
-Decorating your home with Petguin cat house collection is a good way to assert that.
+He is confident by nature, but he likes hidden and welcoming places, not out of shyness but because he likes the heat; he needs a lot of security, and therefore, when we welcome him at home, we must not forget to have set up his little corner for him.
+Decorating your home with Petguin cat house collection is an excellent way to assert that.

-Grooming does not require any special precautions because its very short hair allows it to clean itself.
-The cleanliness of its large ears, on the other hand, deserves special attention: being almost completely hairless, they can easily become a receptacle for dust.
+Grooming does not require special precautions because his very short hair allows him to clean himself.
+On the other hand, the cleanliness of its large ears deserves special attention: being almost entirely hairless, they can easily become a receptacle for dust.
 In winter, to avoid colds, don't forget to put a little woolen coat on him, but only in cold places and outside.
-In addition, if he has to participate in a beauty contest, he must be bathed two or three days before, otherwise, his hair will not adhere to his skin.
+In addition, if he has to participate in a beauty contest, he must be bathed two or three days before; otherwise, his hair will not adhere to his skin.

 The last recommendation concerns his diet: because of a robust and excessive appetite, he is often subject to intestinal disorders; to avoid this risk, he must be given all the food he needs, but at frequent intervals and in small quantities.

-Life expectancy: Its life expectancy is between 12 and 16 years.
+Life expectancy: His life expectancy is between 12 and 16 years.

-Resistant/robust: The Cat Devon Rex will hardly appreciate drafts and the cold, so it is important to take care in winter to keep it in a well-heated home.
+Resistant/robust: The Cat Devon Rex will hardly appreciate drafts and the cold, so it is important to take care in winter to keep him in a well-heated home.

 He can also suffer from diseases related to his breed:

 Myasthenia leads to muscular dystrophy in the forelegs.
-The poodle cat will have its head carried lower, will have an abnormal gait, more visible shoulder blades, and will tire quickly.
+As a result, the poodle cat will have its head carried lower, an abnormal gait, more visible shoulder blades, and tire quickly.
 Being a disease of genetic origin, there is no treatment to date.

 A predisposition to dermatological problems is possible.

-The heats in the female are quite frequent and they can give birth to 4 to 6 kittens per litter on average.
+The heats in the female are pretty frequent and they can give birth to 4 to 6 kittens per litter on average.
 No mating with other breeds is allowed for the Devon Rex.